huaweicloud/terraform-provider-huaweicloud/docs/resources/images_image.md

 * `update_at` - The date the image was last updated.
 * `visibility` - See Argument Reference above.

+## Timeouts
+This resource provides the following timeouts configuration options:
+- `create` - Default is 30 minute.

 ## Import

 Images can be imported using the `id`, e.g.